 In common with previous studies (Dwyer, 2010, Dean and Melrose, 1999, Lister, 1990), this article has illustrated the extent to which poverty and benefit receipt are associated with a fractured citizenship status, with recent welfare reforms creating pervasive insecurity and denying to so many even a ‘modicum of economic welfare and security’ (Marshall, 1950).
 The dominant citizenship narrative from above suggests that welfare reform and the expansion and intensification of conditionality will help deliver social inclusion (and thus full citizenship) for those currently reliant on out-of-work benefits, characterising compulsion and conditions as paternalistic tools which will help and support individuals to transform their own lives and become independent, dutiful, hardworking citizens.
 This Social Integrationist Discourse (Levitas, 1998) allows David Cameron to suggest that the broader reform approach is part of steps to deliver security for all.
 However, such an argument neglects the extent to which the denial and curtailing of the social rights of citizenship is instead leading to a ‘normalization of social insecurity’ (Wacquant, 2010), with promises of societal inclusion concealing the social and citizenship exclusion that poverty and welfare reform can cause.

 In the current context, citizenship is increasingly operating as a form of social control, a subversion of its original emancipatory intent (Clarke, 2005, Flint, 2009).
 Conditionality, compulsion, and a pervasive benefits stigma work together to create a regime of governance which problematises, abjectifies and then seeks to correct the behaviours of certain groups within society, with out-of-work benefit claimants a particular target (Tyler, 2014).
 This research found a particular predominance of individuals critiquing their own benefit claiming behaviours and actively seeking to correct this by seeking paid employment, where it was a realistic option (and not always with success) (Patrick, 2015, 2014).
-There is therefore a need to more fully explore the extent to which conditionality now operates alongside a form of conditioning (Dwyer and Ellison, 2009), where a climate emerges from within which individuals self-govern and critique their own behaviour as they seek to fulfil the contemporary requirements of the dutiful citizen.
-The ways in which such a conditioning can be particularly difficult for those who are simply unable to participate in paid employment – for example, due to caring responsibilities or health issues and/or impairments – and the consequences of this for affected individuals would also merit further attention.
+There is therefore a need to more fully explore the extent to which conditionality now operates alongside a form of conditioning (Dwyer and Ellison, 2009), which sees individuals self-govern and critique their own behaviour as they seek to fulfil the contemporary requirements of the dutiful citizen.
+This conditioning could partly result from an increasing acceptance of conditionality as governing benefit entitlement, as its widespread application sees it become normalised and experienced as unexpected and inevitable, if not unproblematic.
+The ways in which the resultant conditioning can be particularly difficult for those who are simply unable to participate in paid employment – for example, due to caring responsibilities or health issues and/or impairments – and the consequences of this for affected individuals would also merit further attention.